canonical/network-manager-snap/docs/snap/edit-connections.md

 It is important to understand that every option can be modified using either the command-line or the editor.
-The advantage of the editor is that it shows which options are availabe for modification in contrast to the command-line which does not.
+The advantage of the editor is that it shows which options are available for modification in contrast to the command-line which does not.

 It is possible however to learn about the available settings from the